-- Do NOT identify patient or residents by name, or post/publish information that my lead to their identification. - Are strictly prohibited from transmitting any electronic media of patient-related images. - Must NOT take photos or videos on personal devices, including cell phones - Should NOT make disparaging remarks about co-workers or employees - May NOT discuss patients with your friends and/or family.
+- Do NOT identify patient or residents by name, or post/publish information that my lead to their identification. - Do NOT transmit any electronic media of patient-related images. - Must NOT take photos or videos on personal devices, including cell phones - Should NOT make disparaging remarks about co-workers, employees or residents. - May NOT discuss patients with your friends and/or family.

 Patient information should be treated in a manner that ensures patient confidentiality.
 When writing or presenting case studies, never use patient names except when this information is directly recorded in the patient's chart or it is used as a basis for ongoing patient care.
 Care must be taken to prevent misplacing any patient information.
-REPORT SHEETS AND/OR OTHER INSTITUTIONAL PATIENT INFORMATION SHOULD BE SHREDDED OR PLACED IN APPROPRIATE SHRED BOXES AND NEVER LEAVE THE CLINICAL SITE.
+Private health information (PHI) should be shredded or placed in appropriate shred boxes and never leave the clinical site.

-Details of a patient's history or status must not be discussed in elevators, restrooms, cafeterias, or in any other public place.
+Details of a patient's history or status must not be discussed in elevators, restrooms, cafeterias or in any other public place.
 There are times when certain details of a patient's history may be shared for medical or educational purposes.
-However, discussing a patient's medical history merely for the sake of gossip is highly unethical and unprofessional and may result in dismissal from the adult healthcare program.
+However, discussing a patient's medical history merely for the sake of gossip is highly unethical and unprofessional and may result in immediate dismissal from the Adult Healthcare program.